Loading...

 • Additional Details

-• How often do you need lactation breaks? (required)
+• How many lactation breaks do you typically need per day? (required)

 • Preferred Break Times

-• How flexible is your schedule for coordinating breaks? (required)
+• How flexible is your schedule for break timing? (required)

 How to use this template